wikipathways/pvjs/README.md

 $ cd ~/Sites/pathvisiojs/src/ #update this to where the pathvisiojs directory is actually located on your computer
 ```

-To view your changes as you edit you have to run `grunt dev` in console.
-To test your changes you can use the functionalities in the [test directory](https://github.com/wikipathways/pathvisiojs/tree/master/test):
+To view your changes as you edit you have to run `grunt dev` in console and navigate your browser to [http://localhost:3000](http://localhost:3000):

 ```
 $ cd ~/Sites/pathvisiojs/src/test/ #update this to where the pathvisiojs directory is actually located on your computer